Watts riots: McCone Commission

-The McCone Commission identified the root causes of the riots to be high unemployment, poor schools, and related inferior living conditions that were endured by African Americans in Watts.
+The McCone Commission identified the root causes of the riots to be high unemployment, poor schools and related inferior living conditions endured by black residents in Watts.
 Recommendations for addressing these problems included "emergency literacy and preschool programs, improved police-community ties, increased low-income housing, more job-training projects, upgraded health-care services, more efficient public transportation, and many more."
 Most of these recommendations were never implemented.